Blueprint library/dms

 • Your QMS runs on controlled documents

-• Your training system references SOPs
+• Your training system references procedures

 • Your batch records point to procedures